amkessler/pycar/README.md

 ####Project #2
 We have a CSV of baseball player salaries.
 Let's figure out who makes the most money and examine some other biographical information about them, using dictionaries.

-LUNCH

-####How to debug your code, aka "Google and StackOverflow are your new best friends"

-####Project #3
-This section covers webscraping with Python using a get request, writing the data to a CSV.

-####Project #4
-Let's use an API to get information programatically to create a spreadsheet.
-Our data comes in a new format: JSON.
-Show on the whiteboard how it's basically a combination of data structures we already know about: Lists and dicts (arrays and objects).

 At the end of the day, we'll __[send you home with](takehome/README.md)__ with: